-Exhibit Number Description 3.1 Amended and Restated Certificate of Incorporation of Cencora, Inc., effective March 14, 2024 (incorporated by reference to Exhibit 3.1 to the Registrant's Current Report on Form 8-K filed on March 15, 2024).
+Exhibit Number Description 3.1 10.1 Omnibus Amendment, dated as of April 17, 2024, constituting (i) the Twentieth Amendment to Amended and Restated Certificate of Incorporation of Receivables Purchase Agreement among Amerisource Receivables Financial Corporation, as seller, AmerisourceBergen Drug Corporation, as servicer, the purchaser agents and purchasers party thereto, and MUFG Bank, Ltd., as administrator, (ii) the Second Amendment to Amended and Restated Receivables Sale Agreement among Amerisource Receivables Financial Corporation, as buyer, and AmerisourceBergen Drug Corporation and ASD Specialty Healthcare, LLC, as originators, and (iii) the First Amendment to Second Amended and Restated Performance Undertaking made by Cencora, Inc., effective March 14, 2024 as performance guarantor, in favor of Amerisource Receivables Financial Corporation, as buyer (incorporated by reference to Exhibit 3.1 10.1 to the Registrant's Current Report on Form 8-K filed on March 15, 2024 April 23, 2024).
 4.1 Twelfth Supplemental Indenture, dated February 7, 2024, by and between Cencora, Inc. and U.S. Bank Trust Company, National Association (as successor in interest to U.S. Bank National Association) (including Form of 5.125% Senior Notes due 2034) (incorporated by reference to Exhibit 4.1 to the Registrant's Current Report on Form 8-K filed on February 7, 2024).
-10.1 Share Repurchase Agreement, dated as of February 7, 2024, by and between Cencora, Inc. and Walgreens Boots Alliance Holdings LLC (incorporated by reference to Exhibit 10.1 to the Registrant's Current Report on Form 8-K filed on February 9, 2024). ‡10.2 Amended and Restated Employment Agreement, dated as of March 12, 2024, between the Company and Robert P. Mauch (incorporated by reference to Exhibit 10.1 to the Registrant's Current Report on Form 8-K/A filed on March 15, 2024). ‡10.3 Employment, Transition, and Release Agreement, dated as of March 12, 2024, between the Company and Steven H. Collis (incorporated by reference to Exhibit 10.2 to the Registrant's Current Report on Form 8-K/A filed on March 15, 2024). ‡10.4 Form of Restricted Stock Unit Award to Executive (2024) under the Registrant's 2022 Omnibus Incentive Plan.
+10.1 10.2 Share Repurchase Agreement, dated as of February 7, 2024 May 22, 2024, by and between Cencora, Inc. and Walgreens Boots Alliance Holdings LLC (incorporated by reference to Exhibit 10.1 to the Registrant's Current Report on Form 8-K filed on February 9, 2024 May 24, 2024). †10.2 Amended and Restated Employment Agreement, dated as of March 12, 2024, between the Company and Robert P. Mauch (incorporated by reference to Exhibit 10.1 to the Registrant's Current Report on Form 8-K/A filed on March 15, 2024). †10.3 Employment, Transition, and Release Agreement, dated as of March 12, 2024, between the Company and Steven H. Collis (incorporated by reference to Exhibit 10.2 to the Registrant's Current Report on Form 8-K/A filed on March 15, 2024). †10.4 Form of Restricted Stock Unit Award to Executive (2024) under the Registrant's 2022 Omnibus Incentive Plan.
 31.1 Rule 13a-14(a)/15d-14(a) Certification of Chief Executive Officer.
 31.2 Rule 13a-14(a)/15d-14(a) Certification of Chief Financial Officer.
 32 Section 1350 Certifications of Chief Executive Officer and Chief Financial Officer.
-101 Financial statements from the Quarterly Report on Form 10-Q of Cencora, Inc. for the quarter ended March 31, 2024, formatted in Inline Extensible Business Reporting Language (iXBRL): (i) the Consolidated Balance Sheets, (ii) the Consolidated Statements of Operations, (iii) the Consolidated Statements of Comprehensive Income, (iv) the Consolidated Statements of Changes in Stockholders' Equity, (v) the Consolidated Statements of Cash Flows, and (vi) the Notes to Consolidated Financial Statements.
-104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101). ‡ Each marked exhibit is a management contract or a compensatory plan, contract or arrangement in which a director or executive officer of the Registrant participates or has participated.
+101 Financial statements from the Quarterly Report on Form 10-Q of Cencora, Inc. for the quarter ended March 31, 2024 June 30, 2024 , formatted in Inline Extensible Business Reporting Language (iXBRL): (i) the Consolidated Balance Sheets, (ii) the Consolidated Statements of Operations, (iii) the Consolidated Statements of Comprehensive Income, (iv) the Consolidated Statements of Changes in Stockholders' Equity, (v) the Consolidated Statements of Cash Flows, and (vi) the Notes to Consolidated Financial Statements.
+104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101). † Each marked exhibit is a management contract or a compensatory plan, contract or arrangement in which a director or executive officer of the Registrant participates or has participated.